 - Access to the International Airline program (for discounts on premium cabins on select airlines – more info)

 - Credit towards the cost of Global Entry or TSA Precheck

-- Elite status with Hertz, Avis and National
+- Elite status with Hertz, Avis, and National – enrollment required

 - No foreign transaction fees

 *As of 1 February 2023, Amex Platinum cardholders are now charged $50 for each guest they bring into a Centurion Lounge unless they spend at least $75,000 per year on their card (in which case they will continue to receive complimentary lounge access for two guests).

 The list of benefits posted above is impressively long, so let’s now take a look at which of those benefits an authorized user with a supplementary Platinum Card also receives.